 Lori decided to become a Physical Therapist after gaining first-hand experience as a patient.
 She was a competitive figure skater for over 10 years.
 After the motivation, care and dedication from her physical therapist, she was sold on the profession.

-Lori is passionate about utilizing manual skills and functional based exercises to treat populations in orthopedics, post-surgical, vestibular and women’s health.
-She is an active Graston treatment provider delivering an effective and unique treatment to mobilize soft tissue.
+She is passionate about utilizing manual skills and functional based exercises to treat populations in orthopedics, post-surgical, vestibular and pregnancy related pain.
+She is an active Graston Technique and cupping provider delivering an effective and unique treatment to mobilize soft tissue.